dvasanth/portforward-over-libp2p/README.md

 ## Usage

 First run the program as follows to the machine where you need to run the proxy server (first machine).
-You may need to allow udp port 12000 to make this peer reachable over internet.
+You may need to allow udp port 12000 in (UFW) firewall to make this peer reachable over internet.

 ```sh
 > ./portforward